CassidyNewberry/Code_Demo_Hashtables_03/README.md

 <img src="Figures/hash_code.png" width="80%">

 ### Hash Put Function
 After converting the key-value to an integer through the hashcode function, the integer is modified to an index in the hash table through 'index = hashcode(key) % len(hashtable)'.
 This modification of modulo against the hash table's size would make sure the key-value fits into the hash table.
 The variable index is where the key-value would be stored in or is already located in the hash table: 'hashtable[index]'.
 We would assign a variable name 'bucket' to this specific location 'hashtable[index]' for reference.
 Recall from the introduction that each index in the hash table is a list of records.
-Hence,we can search for our key-value by going through records in the bucket.
+Hence, we can search for our key-value by going through records in the bucket.
 If the key-value is already in the bucket, we will update that key-value pair with our current inputting key-value pair.
 If it is not in the bucket, we can append the key-value pair into the bucket.
 Through this process, we would be able to store our data into a hash table data structure.

 <img src="Figures/hash_put.png" width="85%">